-Students will undertake a PhD examination prepared by three faculty members in their area of study within the history of art and architecture that demonstrates their mastery of foundational primary sources, historiographical issues, and scholarship broadly related to the dissertation.
+Students will undertake a PhD examination prepared by the faculty members in their area of study within the history of art and architecture that demonstrates their mastery of foundational primary sources, historiographical issues, and scholarship broadly related to the dissertation.
 The PhD examination will include both written and oral components.
-Students should submit a brief description and bibliography for each of the three fields to the Graduate Committee for approval.